Yulio Knowledge Base > Creating a Project > How to Customize the Navigation Experience in your VR Projects

-How to Set Up Your Project:
+How to Set Up Your Project for Forward Gaze Navigation:

 Due North Camera Position